[Text by Sarah McKinley and Kenneth M. Reardon, March 2017]

-The cast of characters and set of activities were also different from those of progressive city officials and administrators, though equally remarkable.
-Major community-organizing traditions began: Saul Alinsky’s Industrial Areas Foundation (Chicago, much earlier), ACORN, “Citizen Action” groups like Mass Fair Share (Massachusetts).
+The cast of characters and set of activities were also different from those of city hall-based progressive city officials and administrators, though equally remarkable.
+Major community-organizing traditions began: Saul Alinsky’s Industrial Areas Foundation (Chicago, much earlier), ACORN, and “Citizen Action” groups like Mass Fair Share (Massachusetts).

 Advocacy planning became a common thing and paralleled community organizing.
 Major early contributors were Walter Thabit, Paul Davidoff, Chester Hartman, Ron Shiffman, and others, often but not always based in university city planning programs.
 In some cases, neighborhood initiated plans supplanted city hall proposals.

 Support operations like the Ohio Public Interest Campaign and technical assistance centers like the Center for Neighborhood Technology in Chicago and the Association for Neighborhood and Housing Development in New York City came into being.